-The system was evaluated on a range of examples derived from EDC projects, such as the example of the one-handed fingernail clipper4.
-Initially, a corpus of 39 projects was collected.
+The system was evaluated on examples derived from EDC projects, such as the running example of the one-handed fingernail clipper.
+A corpus of 39 projects was collected.
 19 of these were deemed not mechanically interesting, lacking moving parts or being mainly electrical (e.g. circuits) or flow-centered (e.g. pumps).
-Of the 20 remaining examples, four of them were clearly beyond the spatial reasoning capabilities of CogSketch (mostly threedimensional) and four possessed parts which were not well represented in our current QM (gears in particular).
-Three of the remaining twelve were redundant or very similar.
-The final evaluation consisted of nine designs which describe the space of problems the system handles.
+Of the 20 remaining examples, sixteen were suitable for the system.
+Four of them were beyond the spatial reasoning capabilities of CogSketch (mostly three-dimensional).
+Six of the remaining sixteen were redundant or very similar to other designs, so we performed the evaluation using only the ten designs (including the nail clipper in the earlier sections) that describe the space of problems which the system could handle.

 Since the original student designs were on posters or pencil and paper, we sketched them using CogSketch ourselves.
-The remainder of this section highlights some of the strengths and weaknesses of the system as shown by its performance on four more of the nine evaluation examples, all of which the system critiqued correctly.
+The remainder of this section highlights some of the strengths and weaknesses of the system as shown by its performance on the ten evaluation examples.